Aryan20/E-Voting/README.md

 And hit enter

-now you will see a bunch of text along with a IP address on your terminal window copy it and paste it onto your browser url window
+now you will see a bunch of text along with a IP address on your terminal window copy it and paste it onto your browser url box

 ![powershell preview](preview/powershell.png)